Updated February 3rd, 2020.

 A Bolivian Highlight!

-Although we could’ve seen the salt flats on a day tour, I was so grateful that Tim and I had the opportunity to do the full three-day option.
+Although we could’ve seen the salt flats on a day tour, I was so grateful that Tim and I had the opportunity to squeeze the full three-day option into our Bolivia itinerary.
 The extra time meant that we were not rushed during our time at Salar de Uyuni and were able to bear witness to perhaps the most impressive sunset I’ve ever seen.

 Prior to this trip and despite having already spent a month exploring Bolivia, I hadn’t realised just how geographically diverse this country is and the three-day tour really reiterated this.